jnamendi/indeedProducts/README.md

 Clone the git repository from https://github.com/jnamendi/indeedProducts master branch, this project uses java 17.
 Your IDE should automatically recognize the maven setup.

+### REST API Documentation ###
+This application uses OpenAPI library to show the documentation related to REST APIs, to view it go to http://localhost:8080/swagger-ui/index.html

 ### Solution explanation ###

 * #### Data Source